riggerthegeek/steeplejack/docs/index.md

     - `npm install steeplejack-restify --save`: this example uses Restify, but there are other [HTTP strategies]({{ '/docs/http-strategies' | prepend: site.baseurl }}) available

-That's all you need to create a basic steeplejack server
+That's all you need to create a basic steeplejack server.
+Let's now look at creating your first app.

 <a href="{{ '/docs/your-first-app' | prepend: site.baseurl }}" class="next_button">Your First App</a>